-Dave Taylor signs with CQ Capras
+Dave Taylor gets lifeline with Central Queensland Capras

 Dave Taylor has signed with Intrust Super Cup team CQ Capras and his schoolboy mentor Terry Hansen has urged him to make the most of what may be his last chance to get his life and career on track.